 - Restrictions: Restricted to unit and type of elk as designated on license.
 E1 and E2 license holders are allowed to hunt during the regular season and the bow season.
 Hunting during the bow season is restricted to legal archery equipment.
 Regular season allows any legal firearm or bow.

 - Units E3, E4

-- Restrictions: E3 and E4 lottery license holders may hunt in either unit beginning September 7.
+- Restrictions: Any legal firearm or bow.
+E3 and E4 lottery license holders may hunt in either unit beginning September 5.
 Landowner preference license holders may hunt only in their unit.

 - Units E5

-- Restrictions: Open to all lottery license holders from all units.
+- Restrictions: Any legal firearm or bow.
+Open to all lottery license holders from all units.
 Hunters may take only the type of elk described on their license.

 Information for All Successful Applicants

 - Hours of hunting for all species are 30 minutes before sunrise to 30 minutes after sunset.

 - All successful applicants should attend an instructional meeting prior to hunting.
 The Game and Fish Department will notify licensees of meeting times and places.

 - Be prepared to hunt the entire season.
 Good physical conditioning is desirable because of weather variables and difficult terrain.